protobuf:generate-test

 2.2.0 |

-Source paths to exclude from compilation.
+Source paths to protobuf sources to exclude from compilation.

 This can be used to limit what is compiled by Each entry is treated as a glob pattern, and is applied to the path of each discovered compilation candidate file, relative to the See If a file matches any of these patterns, it is automatically excluded.
 If not provided, then the default is to not exclude anything.
-For example, if you wanted to not compile files named
+For example, if one wishes to not compile files named

 Use User Property: protobuf.compiler.excludes |